Has your LinkedIn strategy fallen short?

 Buff up Your Website’s Blog

 Another option to consider is your business website’s blog.
 In 2019, blogging is essential for your site.
-As you create incredible content, you’ll need to get it out to your audience.
+As you create incredible content, you’ll need to get it out to your audience via social media platforms.

 It’s still worthwhile to focus on long-form content.
 Rather than posting something separate on LinkedIn, offer viewers brief bits of content.